otomato-gh/airflow-training/slides/advanced_concepts.md

 ### Airflow Hooks:

-Hooks meant as an interface to interact with external systems.
+Hooks are an interface to interact with external systems.
 Hooks handle the connection and interaction to specific instances of these systems, and expose consistent methods to interact with them.

-Some of the inbuild hooks are,
+Some of the built-in hooks are,

 - HiveHook
 - mysql